tektronix/python-package-ci-cd/workflows/package-release.md

 [`python-semantic-release`](https://python-semantic-release.readthedocs.io/en/latest/) tool.
-It will then build the package, upload the package to [TestPyPI](https://test.pypi.org) and [PyPI](https://pypi.org), and then verify that the package can be installed from [TestPyPI](https://test.pypi.org) and [PyPI](https://pypi.org).
+It will then build the package, upload the package to [TestPyPI](https://test.pypi.org) and [PyPI](https://pypi.org), create a new GitHub Release for the project, and then verify that the package can be installed from [TestPyPI](https://test.pypi.org) and [PyPI](https://pypi.org).